Shuffleboard Rules and Scoring: Indoor and Outdoor

 After all of the pucks are played, players move to the other side of the table, take score and play the next round.

-Now that you know the table shuffleboard rules, let's look at how you score shuffleboard.
+Now that you know the shuffleboard table game rules, let's look at how you score shuffleboard.

 Indoor Shuffleboard Scoring